rileyjmurray/sageopt/docs/source/documentation/sageopt.gpkit.rst

 The suffix ``eqs`` refers to equality constraints, while ``gts`` refers to constraint functions which must be greater than or equal to zero.

-The :ref:`Examples page <gpkit_ex>` demonstrates how to use this data in an existing GPKit workflow.
+The :ref:`examples page <gpkit_ex>` demonstrates how to use this data in an existing GPKit workflow.